smith-garrett/mathpsych2024/notes.md

 When the likelihood and data generating code match, the likelihood profiles (calculated incorrectly) look worse.
 It's only with the mismatch that they look good.

+# 04.03.2024

+- Julia and R versions more or less producing equivalent output
+- R optim/nlm better able to find MLE close to true value
+- MCMC & MLE often show bias in mu, definitely in iota and kappa
+- Moving forward:
+    - Set η to -2 or -3, don't fit
+    - Re-parameterize ι/κ to make identifiable

+# 10.06.2024

+- Sum beta and r to make them clearer examples of sloppiness